-The House rule prohibits House consideration of a special rule that waives the new public disclosure requirements, and includes a special procedure to implement this new prohibition.
+The House rule prohibits House consideration of a special rule that waives the public disclosure requirements, and includes a special procedure to implement this prohibition.
 If a Member raises a point of order against considering a special rule that includes such a waiver, the presiding officer does not rule on the point of order.
-Instead the House decides, by majority vote, whether to consider the special rule.16 The House rule provides 20 minutes of debate, equally divided and controlled by the initiator of the point of order and an opponent.
-No other intervening motion is allowed, except one that the House adjourn.
-This procedure effectively allows the House to decide by a separate vote whether to allow this public disclosure requirement to be waived.17
+Instead the House decides, by majority vote, whether to consider the special rule.16 The House rule provides 20 minutes of debate, equally divided and

-12 For more details, see CRS Report RS22015, Availability of Legislative Measures in the House of Representatives (The 'Three-Day Rule'), by Elizabeth Rybicki.
+12 For more details, see CRS Report RS22015, Availability of Legislative Measures in the House of Representatives (The "Three-Day Rule"), by Elizabeth Rybicki.